The N.C. Literary Hall of Fame

 About the Artist

 Gretta Lange Bader’s work is in the National Portrait Gallery and the Kennedy Center for the Performing Arts in Washington, D.C.
 Her more than 30 commissions include U.S Senators J. William Fulbright, Frank Church, and Claiborne Pell.
-In 2002, her eight-foot statue of Fulbright was unveiled at the University of Arkansas during a celebration of his legacy of peace through education.
-Closer to home, her life-size bronze figure of renowned golf course designer Donald J. Ross overlooks his masterpiece, Pinehurst No. 2.
 A graduate of Pomona College, Bader studied art at the Akademie der Bildenden Kunste Munich, the Corcoran School of Art, American University, and the Rhode Island School of Design.
-She has taught at The Art League School in Alexandria, chairing its Sculpture Department from 1984-1989, and has been a visiting artist at the American Academy in Rome.
-She is married to William B. Bader, former U.S. Assistant Secretary of State for Educational and Cultural Affairs.
-They live in Alexandria, Virginia.
+She taught at The Art League School in Alexandria, chairing its Sculpture Department from 1984-1989, and was a visiting artist at the American Academy in Rome.
+She was married to William B. Bader, former U.S. Assistant Secretary of State for Educational and Cultural Affairs.
+She died in Washington, D.C.in 2014.